Ambonese people: Religion

-The predominant religions of the Ambonese are Christianity (Reformed Christianity and Roman Catholicism) and Islam (Sunni Islam).
-According to Mikhail Anatolievich Chlenov, the relationship between the adherents of both faiths have generally been peaceful, based on the union of the communities' pela; which in the Ambonese language means "friend."
+The predominant religions of the Ambonese are Christianity (Reformed Christianity and Roman Catholicism) and Sunni Islam.
+According to Mikhail Anatolievich Chlenov, relations between the adherents of both faiths have generally been peaceful, based on the community bonds through pela, a type of blood-brother relationship.
 However, he also mentions that clashes between Ambonese people and other non-indigenous ethnic groups occur on religious grounds.
-Mounted tension in the 1990s resulted in the 1998 interreligious conflict in Ambon.
-With the threat of civil war, many were forced to move to refugee camps in Ambon, with divisions between Muslim and Christian sections.
-The conflict resulted in thousands of casualties and up to 700,000 displaced people.
+Rising tensions in the 1990s resulted in the 1998 Maluku sectarian conflict.
+With the threat of civil war, many were forced to move to refugee camps in Ambon, with divisions solidifying between Muslim and Christian communities.
+The conflict resulted in thousands of casualties and up to 700,000 people displaced.

 History

 A group of men after the institute of the M.P. in a church in Ambon, pre-1943.

-Ambon was first colonized by Portugal in 1526, before being occupied by the Dutch in 1605.
-There was significant mixing of the indigenous populations of Ambon Island and Seram Island, a prominent slave trade, and immigrants from other parts of Indonesia and Europe.
+Ambon was first colonized by Portugal in 1526, before being occupied by the Dutch in 1605 in an attempt to monopolize the nutmeg trade, ultimately resulting in the Amboyna massacre.
+There was significant population mixing between the indigenous populations of Ambon Island and Seram Island, the victims of the international slave trade, and immigrants from other parts of Indonesia and Europe.
 The spice trade established under the rule of the Sultanate of Ternate was also seized by the Portuguese and Dutch.

-The Ambonese people resisted Dutch colonization until the beginning of the 19th century.
-However, they have achieved a privileged position in Indonesia since the mid-19th century, with many Europeanized.
-The wealthy townspeople were legally equated with the ruling colonizers, and they were involved in state and military services.
-However, many indigenous customs such as tattooing have largely disappeared as a result.
-For such loyalty, the Ambonese authorities were nicknamed "black Dutch".
+The Ambonese people resisted Dutch colonization into the 19th century.
+By the mid-19th century, however, many had Europeanized and achieved a privileged position in Indonesia.
+These wealthy townspeople (nicknamed "black Dutch" by Europeans) were legally equated with the ruling colonizers and were involved in state and military services.
+Many indigenous customs such as tattooing have largely disappeared as a result of this assimilation.

-During the Indonesian National Revolution war for the Independence of Indonesia in 1945–1949, large groups of Ambonese people, especially members of the colonial army, emigrated to the Netherlands and New Guinea.
+During the Indonesian National Revolution of 1945–1949, large groups of Ambonese people, especially members of the colonial army, emigrated to the Netherlands and New Guinea.

 Economy

 The arrival of the fishermen at Ambon, Maluku, pre-1919.

-Ambon is a center of production of spices such as carnation and nutmeg, as well as sago as a food source.
-The Ambonese have been producers of nutmeg since the 17th century, which led to the conquest of the Dutch colonial in Ambon Island and its surrounding region in 1605 as an attempt to monopolize the nutmeg trade, resulting in the Amboyna massacre.
-Developed fishery, agriculture, horticulture, and small trades are also means of earning a living in Ambon.
-Ambonese craftsmen work in various industries such as pottery, blacksmithing, weapons making, shipbuilding, carving on tortoiseshell shell and mother of pearl, making ornamental crafts from buds of carnation, and weaving boxes and mats from strips of palm leaves.
+Ambon is a center of production of spices such as carnation and nutmeg, as well as sago.
+Fishery, agriculture, horticulture, and small trades are also common means of earning a living in Ambon.
+Ambonese craftsmen work in various industries such as pottery, blacksmithing, weapons making, shipbuilding, carving on tortoiseshell and mother of pearl, making ornamental crafts from carnation buds, and weaving boxes and mats from strips of palm leaves.